SFDO-Tooling/CumulusCI/docs/cli.md

 ### Get Help Running Tasks

-If you\'re not certain about what a specific command does, use the `--help` flag to get more information.
+If you're not certain about what a specific command does, use the `--help` flag to get more information.

 ```